-- The well-being of employees is more important than any work task or project.
+- Well-being of employees is more important than any work task or project.

-- Written mission of the organization, employees’ perception of mission, and activities of the organization are aligned.
+- Written mission of the organization, employees; perception of the mission, and the activities of the organization are aligned.

-- Policies allow employees to care for their loved ones when necessary.
+- Policies allow employees to care for themselves and loved ones when necessary.